 Welcome!
 This hub is dedicated to my observances related to video games.

 The Elder Scrolls IV: Oblivion, Perfect Character Guide – A labor of love in every sense.
 In my time with Oblivion on the 360, I managed to hone a method of maxing out character stats.
 This is probably the first dive I made into a games’ system.
+(Sept.
+29, 2017: I noticed the links to this are no longer working.
+I will be correcting this in the coming month.)

 “What’s your angle?”, you may ask.
 What do I bring to the table conversation of video games online that is unique?
 In my background I have been an actor and theater technician.
 In my venues I have been responsible for world building.
 Characters, costumes, sets, lighting and sound schemes.
 It is an art.
 I view the making of video games in a similar fashion.
 Being someone who now wishes to make one of many games I draw heavily on these skills.
 Moreover, I enjoy games.
 I understand the commitment to a craft that is only one portion of of a wider whole.
 I want to enjoy the games that I play.
 I am biased to see the good.
 But I am realistic in what is not.